 Is Frankincense essential oil safe to use while pregnant?

+Yes.
+Generally, Frankincense essential oil is considered safe for pregnant women to use.
 If you’re using oils while pregnant, I highly recommend this reference guide.
 It contains some great advice for using essential oils while pregnant, plus some DIY Recipes you’ll love too.

 Is Frankincense essential oil safe for kids and babies?